ngaskill/apioarchitect.wedeploy.io/content/onboarding/five.md

 TODO: Remove the need for `javax.servlet` by making a credentials' provider not mandatory -->

+Now you're ready to finalize your environment.
+The first two steps here show you how to use credentials with Apio Architect.
+The remaining steps show you how to generate an OSGi container for running your API.
+Note that you don't need to generate an OSGi container if you already have one (e.g., Liferay CE Portal 7.1 and Liferay DXP 7.1 already have an OSGi container).

 1. Create a class that tells Apio Architect how to get the user credentials necessary for making authenticated requests.
 Do this by implementing the `Provider` interface parameterized with `Credentials`:

         // Java